haninisrina/SQL_Project_Data_Job_Analysis/project_sql.md

 📌 Tableau (3,745 job postings) → Leading in Data VisualizationTableau remains the top visualization tool, emphasizing the continued need for interactive dashboards and visual analytics.Companies continue to prioritize BI tools, making Tableau a must-have for data storytelling. </br>

-📌Power BI (2,609 job postings) → A Strong Competitor to TableauPower BI maintains high demand, especially in organizations using Microsoft’s ecosystem.The demand for both Tableau & Power BI suggests that visualization skills are essential for analysts. </br>
+📌Power BI (2,609 job postings) → A Strong Competitor to TableauPower BI maintains high demand, especially in organizations using Microsoft’s ecosystem.The demand for both Tableau & Power BI suggests that visualization skills are essential for analysts.</p>

 ## 4. Top-Paying Skills for Data Analyst
-**❓ Question to answer:** What are the top skills based on salary in a remote job?
+**❓ Question to answer:** </br>
+<p> What are the top skills based on salary in a remote job?</p>

+**📊 What to Analyze:** </br>
+<p> Identify the top 25 skills for data analyst based on salary in a remote job </p>

+**🎯 Objective:** </br>
-**📊 What to Analyze:** Identify the top 25 skills for data analyst based on salary in a remote job **🎯 Objective:** reveals how different skills impact salary levels for Data Analysts in a remote job and helps identify the most financially rewarding skills to acquire or improve <br />
+<p> reveals how different skills impact salary levels for Data Analysts in a remote job and helps identify the most financially rewarding skills to acquire or improve </p>

 ```sql
 SELECT
     skills,